Introduction to Data Science for Beginners

 4. Understanding what an outlier is and eliminating bias: Eliminating outliers in data can be a straightforward task, however, identifying and defining what constitutes an outlier can be challenging.
 This definition can vary depending on the specific problem being analyzed and the available data.
 Additionally, data can often contain biases which can negatively impact the performance of machine learning models.
 Data Scientists must accurately assess and address any potential biases in the data, making it a significant challenge in the field of data science.

-What are the different technologies involved in Data Science?
+Different technologies involved in Data Science

 1. Artificial Intelligence and Machine Learning: These technologies are used to perform predictive and prescriptive analysis on data.